gowthamrm/ember-scroll-progress/README.md

 * `progressContainerClass` will have the custom style elements for the progress bar container.
 This class can be used to position the progress bar.
 * `progressBarClass` can be used to customize the progress bar.
+* `reduceOffsetTopBy` can be used to set the top offset based on the scroll container's top position inside the page.

 ## Installation